Overview: In this lesson, you will learn how to make and edit compositions.

 - Type BLCompositions in the command line.

-Click the New icon on the left-hand side of the compositions toolbar.
-A new (empty) composition is added in the selected database.
+A new (empty) composition is added to the selected database.

-Type a new name in the Name field.
+Type a new name in the Name field for the composition.

-Click the Add Ply button on the right-hand side of the compositions editor to include a ply.
+Click the Add Ply button () on the right of the compositions editor.

 The Physical Materials dialog displays:

-Select a material either in the Project or the Library database, then double-click or press the OK button to include this material in the composition.
+Select a material either in the Project or the Library database and double-click or press the OK button to assign the material to ply in the composition.

-Optional Right-click the material and choose Make composition (16) from the context menu to create a single-ply composition.
+(Optional) Right-click the material and choose Make composition (16) in the context menu to create a single-ply composition.

 Click the Thickness field (17) to modify the thickness of a ply in the Structure grid.